haakonsh/MMD/README.md

 7. Start code execution (F5).

 8. Open nRF Connect and connect to 'NORDIC_BLINKY'.
-Expand the 'Nordic LED Button Service' and enable notifications for the Button characteristics(Press the three downward pointing arrows button).
+Expand the 'Nordic LED Button Service' and enable notifications for the Button characteristics (press the three downward pointing arrows button).

 9. Press 'Button 1' on the nRF52DK and verify that the Button characteristic's Value field appears and changes value from 'Button pressed' to 'Button released' when pushing the button.